mitarnik04/MicroUnit/docs/output.md

 #### When is it called by the MicroUnit logic

-MicroUnit calls this method after running the tests of one test suite to output the results.
+MicroUnit calls this method **each time** after running the tests of one test suite to output the results.

 ### `writeSummary(int $total, int $successes, int $failures)`